gares/iris/HeapLang.md

 are *locked*.
 This is to prevent them from being unfolded and reduced too eagerly.

+The widely used `#` is a short-hand to turn a basic literal (an integer, a location, a boolean literal or a unit value) into a value.
+Since values coerce to expressions, `#` is widely used whenever a Coq value needs to be placed into a HeapLang term.

 ## Tactics

 HeapLang comes with a bunch of tactics that facilitate stepping through HeapLang